 JudyLynn embodied everything WBF needed to reach out successfully to the construction industry: experience, work ethic, integrity and directness to relate peer-to-peer.
 Under her leadership, WBF’s profile and track record grew, which led to growth in its credibility, funding and programs.

 All of this success meant a need for more space.
 In 2006, WBF purchased a warehouse on 107 Avenue and, just two years later, the Women Building Futures Suncor Training Centre and Housing Facility officially opened its doors.
 Today, the facility remains one of a kind in Canada.
 The renovated 32,000-square-foot facility features a floor dedicated to skill training workshops (carpentry, welding, plumbing, sheet metal, electrical), a floor for classrooms and administration, and three floors (42 units) of housing.
 This facility significantly strengthened WBF’s capacity to offer full wrap-around services for women in its programs, while growing its capacity for training.
 WBF delivers its programs to Indigenous women in communities across the western provinces and all territories.
-Approximately 30 per cent of the WBF team and student population are Indigenous.
+Approximately 30% of the WBF team and student population are Indigenous.